 CE157

-CE157-1 is the index to CE157-2 through CE157-5, containing the bulk of the records, created in 1867-1868.
+CE157-1 is the index to CE157-2 through CE157-5, which contain the bulk of the records, created in 1867-1868.
 You will see filings by slaveowners themselves, by relatives representing them, and by the executors or administrators of estates.
 In CE157-2 you will find Lewis Magruder on p.
 36; Edward Magruder on p.
 38; and Henry Phillips on p.19.
 Thomas Birch Beall is in CE157-5, on p.
 272.

 The last entry on the MSA list, CE157-6, contains an additional 36 pages of declarations made as late as 1869 and not included in the index.
 There appear to be some duplicate or amended filings there, so be sure to check this document for the name of any enslaver you are interested in.
 Some declarations by attorneys representing more than one estate are also filed here, so take the time to browse these pages.

 Here is the downloadable PDF transcription.
 Like most 19th c. records, this document groups surnames that begin with the same letter, but is not fully alphabetized–you won’t even find all entries of a given surname listed together, so keep scrolling.
 And, as usual, it is organized by name of the enslaver.
-Unfortunately, the PDF cuts off the columns for condition, term of enslavement, and military enlistment, but you will find names and ages, as well as the election district where the slaveowner lived–useful in putting together relationships among the enslaved, as well as the owners, and for searching old maps.
+Unfortunately, the PDF cuts off the columns for condition, term of enslavement, and military enlistment, but you will find names and ages, as well as the election district where the slaveowner lived, which can be useful in putting together relationships among the enslaved, as well as the owners, and for searching old maps.
 Thomas B. Beall appears on page 24, the two Magruders on 92, and Henry Phillips on 113.
 One name, William Brown, is missing from Lewis Magruder’s list.

 You should explore all the online resources at the MSA, including Flight to Freedom: Beneath the Underground Railroad, Legacy of Slavery in Maryland.

-Once you have the name or names of enslavers, check land ownership maps at the Library of Congress.
+Once you have the name or names of enslavers of interest, check land ownership maps at the Library of Congress.
 Here is P.G.
 County in 1861.
 These maps were commercial projects, and landowners had to subscribe to be included, but they will usually show at least the major landholders.
 Edward “Ed” Magruder shows up in Bladensburg, District 2.
 Lewis lived near him, but apparently didn’t pay to be included.
-Their brother, Fielder Magruder Jr., shows in two locations on either side of the rail line southeast of Bladensburg and near the District line.
+Their brother, Fielder Magruder Jr., shows in two locations on either side of the rail line southeast of Bladensburg and near the D.C. line.
 Thomas B. Beall is north of them, in District 1, Vansville, just southwest of Beltsville.
 Henry Phillips is not shown.

 White family relationships

-Edward E. Magruder (1827-1891) & Lewis Magruder (1822-1897) were brothers, sons of Fielder Magruder Sr. (1780-1840) and Matilda Magruder (1789-1849).
+Lewis Magruder (1822-1897) and Edward E. Magruder (1827-1891) were brothers, sons of Fielder Magruder Sr. (1780-1840) and Matilda (Magruder) Magruder (1789-1849).

-However, their sister, Susannah Beall Magruder, married Henry Phillips (1804-1876), and a first-cousin, Jane Beall Magruder, married Thomas Birch Beall (1818-1879).
+Their sister Susannah Beall Magruder married Henry Phillips (1804-1876), and a first-cousin, Jane Beall Magruder, married Thomas Birch Beall (1818-1879).
 Beall and Phillips both filed in 1867.
-Jane was the daughter of Fielder Sr.’s brother, Edward Magruder (1778-1842).
+Jane was the daughter of Fielder Sr.’s brother, Edward B. Magruder (1778-1842) a.k.a.
+Edward Sr.

 - Fielder Sr. & Edward Sr. were sons of Haswell Magruder (d.1811) & Charity Beall.
 See Other Family Members of Edward & Fielder Magruder Sr., at the end of this page, for more complete family info.